 When you feel like a human pacifier

-While not all women breastfeed from birth, for personal or medical reasons, plenty of moms still give it the old college try.
-The American Academy of Pediatrics recommends exclusive breastfeeding for the first six months of a baby’s life, and based on the latest CDC statistics available in the 2014 Breastfeeding Report Card, up to 49 percent of women met that goal in 2011.
+Although plenty of new parents skip breastfeeding for a variety of personal or medical reasons, many still give it the old college try.
+The American Academy of Pediatrics recommends exclusive breastfeeding for the first six months of a baby’s life, and based on the latest CDC statistics available in the 2016 Breastfeeding Report Card, nearly 52 percent of new parents with mammary glands met that goal in 2013.

-Do the math, and this breaks down into roughly half of new moms who may experience many of the hurdles that come with breastfeeding for the first time.
-One of the biggest bumps along the way — that most moms don’t hear about until it happens to them — is a seemingly insatiable newborn who simply refuses to stop feeding.
+Do the math, and this breaks down into roughly half of new breast-having parents who may experience many of the hurdles that come with breastfeeding for the first time.
+One of the biggest bumps along the way — that most don't hear about until it happens to them — is a seemingly insatiable newborn who simply refuses to stop feeding.

-This “all-you-can-eat buffet” relationship with a new baby is perfectly normal, and it even has a name.
-It’s called cluster feeding, and according to private-practice lactation consultant Leigh Anne O'Connor, it can be considered a rite of passage for a new mom.
+This "all-you-can-eat buffet" relationship with a new baby is perfectly normal, and it even has a name: cluster feeding.
+And according to private-practice lactation consultant Leigh Anne O'Connor, it can be considered a rite of passage for any new nursing parent.

 What is cluster feeding?

-O’Connor explains the difference between cluster feeding and a regular nursing session with a hungry baby: “[Cluster feeding] is when a baby nurses every 45 minutes or every hour a few times in a row.
-This is normal and helps establish milk supply, gets a baby fed and helps make milk.
-One great benefit is that the baby typically sleeps a good stretch after a cluster feed.”
+O’Connor explains the difference between a cluster feed and a regular nursing session with a hungry baby: "[Cluster feeding] is when a baby nurses every 45 minutes or every hour a few times in a row.
+This is normal, and helps establish milk supply, gets a baby fed and helps make milk.
+One great benefit is that the baby typically sleeps a good stretch after a cluster feed."

-If you’re the planner type who wants to know exactly when your newborn may ramp up on his tendency to eat, Howland breaks it down even further.
-Days of frequent, or clustered, feeding are normal and expected at day six and day 15 of life, around 3 weeks old and intermittently thereafter.
-During a random day of cluster feeding, most mothers feel overwhelmed and worry that they don’t have enough milk — since they’ve spent an entire day fiercely nursing a newborn who can’t be satisfied.
+If you're the planner type who wants to know exactly when your newborn may ramp up on their tendency to eat, Howland breaks it down even further.
+Days of frequent, or clustered, feeding are normal and to be expected at Day Six and Day 15 of life, around 3 weeks old and intermittently thereafter.
+During a random day of cluster feeding, most mothers feel overwhelmed and worry that they don’t have enough milk — because they've spent an entire day fiercely nursing a newborn who can't be satisfied.